-Capitalizing on improved computational capabilities, Wicker and Wilhelmson (1995, WW95 hereafter) performed a similar study to Klemp and Rotunno (1983), except with much higher spatial resolution [with a minimum vertical (horizontal) spacing of 50 m (120 m) as opposed to 500 m (250 m) in Klemp and Rotunno (1983)].
-The simulation in WW95 produced two tornado-strength vortices, both of which were preceded by intensification of the lower to mid-level mesocyclone.
+Capitalizing on improved computational capabilities, Wicker and Wilhelmson (1995, hereafter WW95) performed a similar study to Klemp and Rotunno (1983), except with much higher spatial resolution [with a minimum vertical (horizontal) spacing of 50 (120) m as opposed to 500 (250) m in Klemp and Rotunno (1983)].
+The simulation in WW95 produced two tornado-strength vortices, both of which were preceded by intensification of the lower- to midlevel mesocyclone.
 According their interpretation, the increased rotation in the mesocyclone led to upward pressure gradient forces that were responsible for generating a strong low-level updraft.
 In turn, this low-level updraft tilted baroclinically generated horizontal vorticity into the vertical and then stretched it leading to tornadogenesis.
-WW95 was unable to explain the development of rotation next to the surface and they did not discuss the cause of the mid-level mesocyclone intensification responsible for low-level updraft intensification.
+WW95 was unable to explain the development of rotation next to the surface and they did not discuss the cause of the midlevel mesocyclone intensification responsible for low-level updraft intensification.

-Most of the explanations provided by the numerical studies of the 1980's and 1990's have been confirmed (or at least not disproven) observationally over the past few decades.
-However, the relationship between storm-generated baroclinity and tornadoes (as well as between the low-level mesocyclone and tornado) has been drawn into question by the observations obtained during the Verification of the Origin of Rotation in Tornadoes Experiment (VORTEX, Rasmussen et al. 1994).
-Specifically, Markowski et al. (2002) found that rear-flank downdrafts (RFDs) in tornadic supercells were significantly warmer than RFDs in their non-tornadic counterparts.
-This result was confirmed in Grzych et al. (2007), and warm RFDs in tornadic supercells have also been found by Hirth et al. (2008), and Lee et al. (2011; 2012).
-Shabbot and Markowski (2006) performed a similar study to Markowski et al. (2002) for the forward flank downdraft (FFD) region in supercells intercepted by VORTEX and found a similar result, namely, that tornadic FFDs were warmer than non-tornadic FFDs.
-Meanwhile, observations from VORTEX also showed a surprising lack of distinguishable differences in the kinematic fields of tornadic and non-tornadic supercells.
+Most of the explanations provided by the numerical studies of the 1980s and 1990s have been confirmed (or at least not disproven) observationally over the past few decades.
+However, the relationship between stormgenerated baroclinity and tornadoes (as well as between the low-level mesocyclone and tornado) has been drawn into question by the observations obtained during the Verification of the Origin of Rotation in Tornadoes Experiment (VORTEX; Rasmussen et al. 1994).
+Specifically, Markowski et al. (2002) found that rear-flank downdrafts (RFDs) in tornadic supercells were significantly warmer than RFDs in their nontornadic counterparts.
+This result was confirmed in Grzych et al. (2007), and warm RFDs in tornadic supercells have also been found by Hirth et al. (2008) and Lee et al. (2011, 2012).
+Shabbot and Markowski (2006) performed a similar study to Markowski et al. (2002) for the forward-flank downdraft (FFD) region in supercells intercepted by VORTEX and found a similar result-namely, that tornadic FFDs were warmer than nontornadic FFDs.
+Meanwhile, observations from VORTEX also showed a surprising lack of distinguishable differences in the kinematic fields of tornadic and nontornadic supercells.
 Trapp (1999) presented observations from six supercells, three of which were tornadic.
-These observations showed that both the tornadic and non-tornadic storms contained persistent low-level mesocyclones, suggesting that the physical mechanisms explaining the genesis of low-level mesocyclones may not be sufficient to explain tornadogenesis.
-In agreement with Trapp (1999), Wakimoto and Cai (2000) compared observations from a tornadic and non-tornadic supercell and found very similar structures for the two storms, with virtually identical low-level mesocyclones.
-Wakimoto and Cai (2000) found that the only differences between the two storms were stronger updrafts along the rear-flank gust front (RFGF), stronger storm-relative inflow, and more precipitation behind the RFGF for the non-tornadic storm.
-Markowski et al. (2011) also found very similar kinematic fields in tornadic and non-tornadic supercells.
+These observations showed that both the tornadic and nontornadic storms contained persistent low-level mesocyclones, suggesting that the physical mechanisms explaining the genesis of low-level mesocyclones may not be sufficient to explain tornadogenesis.
+In agreement with Trapp (1999), Wakimoto and Cai (2000) compared observations from a tornadic and nontornadic supercell and found very similar structures for the two storms, with virtually identical low-level mesocyclones.
+Wakimoto and Cai (2000) found that the only differences between the two storms were stronger updrafts along the rear-flank gust front (RFGF), stronger storm-relative inflow, and more precipitation behind the RFGF for the nontornadic storm.
+Markowski et al. (2011) also found very similar kinematic fields in tornadic and nontornadic supercells.

-Using vortex line analyses (Straka et al. 2007), more recent studies (Markowski et al. 2008; Markowski et al. 2011; Markowski 2012a, b; Marquis et al. 2012) have suggested that horizontal vorticity is 'arched' over the RFD and/or supercell hook echo to create a vortex couplet.
+Using vortex line analyses (Straka et al. 2007), more recent studies (Markowski et al. 2008, 2011, 2012a,b; Marquis et al. 2012) have suggested that horizontal vorticity is "arched" over the RFD and/or supercell hook echo to create a vortex couplet.
 The vortex line making up these arches has a much different orientation than the environmental vorticity and, instead, is oriented in a manner much more consistent with baroclinically generated vorticity.
-Unfortunately, these observational studies1 generally do not have high enough spatio-temporal resolution to directly analyze the kinematic and especially thermodynamic fields associated with tornado-scale features.
+Unfortunately, these observational studies generally do not have high-enough spatiotemporal resolution to directly analyze the kinematic and especially thermodynamic fields associated with tornadoscale features.
 As such, any specific link between these findings and the genesis/intensification of tornado-scale vortices necessarily contains a degree of speculation.